 - other enforcement options are not appropriate, or have been employed but proved ineffective;

-- the alleged contravention is of such a nature or magnitude that a strong disincentive to potential offenders is warranted and prosecution is considered to be an appropriate enforcement action;
+- the alleged contravention is of such significance that a strong disincentive to potential offenders is warranted, and prosecution is considered to be an appropriate enforcement action;

-- the compliance history of the non-compliant manufacturer or supplier demonstrates a high future compliance risk.
+- the compliance history of the non-compliant manufacturer or supplier demonstrates a high risk of ongoing or future non-compliance.